 - the person is a British citizen.
 British citizens are not subject to any restriction on their length of stay in the UK.
-Evidence of British citizenship may be established by a British passport; or - they are a person who has been granted indefinite leave to enter/remain (ILR/ILE). (which includes settled status under the EU Settlement Scheme), (The immigration status of such applicants may be established or verified by reference to their award of settled status under the EU Settlement Scheme or a stamp(s) in their passports or travelling documents); or - the person has the right of abode.
-The right of abode means that you are entirely free from UK immigration control.
-Holders of this status should have a 'certificate of entitlement to the right of abode' confirming this. - they are an Irish citizen
+Evidence of British citizenship may be established by a British Passport or - they are a person who has been granted indefinite leave to enter/remain (ILR/ILE).
+(The immigration status of such applicants may be established or verified by reference to the stamp(s) in their passports or travelling documents) or

+• the person has the right of abode.
+(The right of abode means that you are entirely free from United Kingdom immigration control.
+Holders of this status should have a 'certificate of entitlement to the right of abode' confirming this).

-2.17.2 British Citizen by Descent
+2.14.2 British Citizen by Descent